 Using the Record Mapper

-The following two chapters described Complex Record Mapping, where an individual record consists of a group of heterogeneous subrecords, and batch processing, where multiple records are grouped to be processed in a batch:
+The following two articles describe Complex Record Mapping, where an individual record consists of a group of heterogeneous subrecords, and batch processing, where multiple records are grouped to be processed in a batch:

 The Record Mapper tool provides a quick, efficient way to map data in text files to persistent production messages and back again.
 In particular, the Management Portal user interface allows you to visually create a representation of a text file and create a valid object representation of that data which maps to a single persistent production message object.
 The process of generating both the target object structure and an input/output parser is automated, leaving only a few options for the persistent structure of the object projection.
 InterSystems IRIS® generates the objects in such a way as to be a single persistent tree to provide complete cascading delete operations.